Significant changes are presented in a changelog.

-A Player may only be used as a Stand-In if he is not a confirmed Player of a team of a higher division or of the same group.
-This applies in particular also to the entire Starter Division and implies that only Players who are not registered in any NLC roster can help out as Stand-In in the Starter Division.
+A Player may only be used as a Stand-In if they are not a confirmed Player of a team of a higher division or of the same group.
+This applies in particular also to the entire Starter Division and implies that only Players who are not registered in any NLC roster can participate as stand-In in the Starter Division.

 No stand-ins are allowed in the calibration phase or in the playoffs.

 Teams can add a total of four (4) Players to the lineup after the end of the registration phase until the end of the group stage.
 Adding a Player consumes one roster addition.
 With the start of the playoff stage, adding players is no longer possible.

 A Player may play for up to three (3) teams during a season.

 A Player may change the season lineup during a season once.
 This includes the registration stage.

 A Player may join a season lineup after the end of the fourth (4) week of play only if they were not previously a member of another team's season lineup.

 Note: The end of the fourth (4) week in the Summer Split 2022 is: .